Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

+which is non-degenerate and positive-definite for $\aaa\neq0$ in the Euclidean space.
 We introduce the Hodge-dual operator in this space: \begin{definition}[Hodge-dual operator] Suppose $\MB$ is an $n$-dimensional oriented and smooth manifold and $\aaa,\bbb\in\Wedge^p(\TsMB)$ are $p$-form objects.
 The Hodge-dual operator, denoted as $\HD$, is defined to give

 \end{definition}

 Our definition has the extra factor $\mathrm{det}[\betaB]^\hlf$ over the standard definition for later convenience.
 This factor works to unify Euclidean and Lorentzian Hodge-dual operators in \textbf{Section \ref{AIndex}}.
 Since $\betaB$ is the constant tensor, the Hodge-dual operator is invariant under the $GL(4)$ group.